 On March 8, 2022, the Seattle Seahawks and Denver Broncos agreed on a blockbuster trade involving Russell Wilson.
 The Seahawks traded Wilson away for a significant draft package from the Broncos with the hopes that both teams involved could get a fresh start with the move.

 Throughout Wilson’s tenure in Seattle, the situation seemed to get progressively rockier as time went on.
-Ultimately, both the team and player decided it may be in both parties’ best interest to move on from one another.
+Ultimately, both sides decided to part ways, believing it was in favor of both parties.

 What Did the Broncos Trade for Russell Wilson?